-Dear Secretary Azar,
+Dear Director Redfield,

-Thank you for the opportunity to submit comments on the draft report (file code HHS-OS-2018-0027), Pain Management Best Practices Inter-Agency Task Force Draft Report on Pain Management Best Practices: Updates, Gaps, Inconsistencies, and Recommendations.
-The Global Healthy Living Foundation (GHLF) is a 20-year-old 501(c)(3) patient organization reaching millions of chronically ill patients and their caregivers across the country through social media, community events and our online support and education.
+Thank you for the opportunity to submit comments on Management of Acute and Chronic Pain: Request for Comment, Docket No. CDC-2020-0029.
+The Global Healthy Living Foundation (GHLF) is a 21-year-old 501(c)(3) patient organization reaching millions of chronically ill patients and their caregivers across the country through social media, community events and our online support and education.
 GHLF works to improve the quality of life for patients living with chronic disease by making sure their voices are heard and advocating for improved access to care at the community level.
-Our patients suffer from chronic conditions including arthritis, psoriasis, gastrointestinal disease, cardiovascular disease and migraine.
-As a result, these patients incur significant financial burden due to the high cost of the treatments that are necessary to manage their disease.
-And, it is on behalf of the patients we represent that we provide this information for your consideration.
-We have also submitted comments as a member of the Consumer Pain Advocacy Task Force (CPATF).
+Our patients suffer from chronic conditions including arthritis, psoriasis, gastrointestinal disease, cardiovascular disease, migraine, and other diseases.
+These patients incur significant pain - both physical and emotional - because of their conditions.
+It is on behalf of the patients we represent that we provide this information for your consideration regarding pain management.
+We thank the Centers for Disease Control and Prevention (CDC) for soliciting comments as it considers future policies towards pain management.

-We appreciate that the Secretary quickly implemented the Pain Management Best Practices Inter-Agency Task Force ("Task Force") authorized by the Comprehensive Addiction and Recovery Act of 2016, and appreciate the effort to complete such a comprehensive report.
 Chronic pain is a real public health problem that is nothing short of debilitating for those going through it.
 Many individuals suffering in pain simply cannot function, cannot go to work, have difficulty raising their children, and simply interacting with society.
-More research is needed to develop non-opioid alternative therapies for these patients so their pain is adequately addressed.
+More research is needed to develop non-opioid alternative therapies for these patients to best address their pain.

 The opioid crisis is equally real.
 We are at a point where nearly every Americans knows someone who has suffered as a result of addiction.
 In representing patients who suffer daily in physical pain, GHLF promotes alternative pain management techniques vigorously: where viable, we encourage our patients to talk with their healthcare provider about trying options such as physical therapy, meditation, acupuncture, yoga/stretching and non-opioid prescription and over-the-counter pain relief medications.
-We believe that opioids should never be used as a first line of treatment for chronic pain and should be used only under the strictest guidance from physicians to reduce the likelihood of abuse.
+Opioids should never be used as a first line of treatment for chronic pain and should be used only under the strictest guidance from physicians to reduce the likelihood of abuse.